 Litigation and Crisis Communications

-She has advised companies in connection with sensitive and highly nuanced matters, including executive leadership changes, product recalls, FTC/SEC/DOJ interrogations, FDA 483 and Warning letters and FCPA violations.
-In any litigation, she works closely with a client’s legal team to ensure that the communications strategy supports the litigation objectives, and preserves credibility.
+She advises companies in connection with sensitive and highly nuanced matters that can impact a company’s reputation, including sudden management changes, work force reductions, product recalls, FDA 483 and Warning letters, FCPA violations and other federal agency inquiries.
+She closely coordinates with the client’s legal team to ensure the communications strategy supports the litigation objectives and maintains credibility.

 Sharon joined Joele Frank shortly after the firm’s founding in 2000.
 Sharon is a recipient of The M&A Advisor “Emerging Leaders” award, and is a member of CHIEF and the Financial Women’s Association.
 She provided pro bono PR counsel to the Hetrick-Martin Institute in connection with the launch of the Milk High School in NYC.
 Previously, she served as External Affairs Officer at the World Bank.
 Sharon received a BA in international affairs, cum laude, from The George Washington University.